Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Assumptions

-\item the mapping $\theta \mapsto \log \bp_\theta^j$ is twice continuously differentiable for every $x$ in a neighborhood of $\theta_0$, and the Fisher information matrix $V_{\theta_0}^j$ exists and is nonsingular. \item the mapping $\theta \mapsto \log \bp_\theta^j$ is three-times continuously differentiable for every $x$ in a neighborhood of $\theta_0$, the Fisher information matrix $V_{\theta_0}^j$ exists and is nonsingular, and the third-order partial derivatives uniformly bounded by an integrable function in a neighborhood of $\theta_0$. \end{enumerate} \end{assumption} {The regularity conditions described in Assumption~\ref{assumption: regularity} are commonly required prerequisites for establishing the asymptotic properties of posterior distributions \citep{VanderVaart2000}.
-The underlying intuition is that the differentiability or convexity of the log-likelihood ensures the consistency and asymptotic normality of the maximum likelihood estimators.
-Asymptotically, the posterior distributions behave like the asymptotic distribution of the MLEs.}
+\item the mapping $\theta \mapsto \log \bp_\theta^j$ is twice continuously differentiable for every $x$ in a neighborhood of $\theta_0$, and the Fisher information matrix $V_{\theta_0}^j$ exists and is nonsingular. \item the mapping $\theta \mapsto \log \bp_\theta^j$ is three-times continuously differentiable for every $x$ in a neighborhood of $\theta_0$, the Fisher information matrix $V_{\theta_0}^j$ exists and is nonsingular, and the third-order partial derivatives uniformly bounded by an integrable function in a neighborhood of $\theta_0$. \end{enumerate} \end{assumption} {The regularity conditions described in Assumption~\ref{assumption: regularity} are common prerequisites for the asymptotic analysis of posteriordistributions \citep{VanderVaart2000}.
+The intuition is that the differentiability or convexity of the log-likelihood ensures the consistency of the maximum likelihood estimators, and the quadratic means differentiability enables a valid second-order Taylor expansion around the truth.
+This allows us to describe the asymptotic properties of the posterior using properties of the MLEs.}

 {The next group of assumptions is typically referred to as the prior mass or prior thickness assumption. } \begin{assumption}[Prior Assumptions] For every $j \in [m]$, the prior distribution $\Pi_j$ satisfies \begin{enumerate}[(a)] \item $\Pi_j(\U_\epsilon) > 0$ for all $\epsilon > 0$, where $\U_\epsilon = \{\theta \in \Theta: \frac{1}{m}\sum_{j = 1}^m D_{KL}(\bP_0 \parallel \bP_\theta^j)< \epsilon\}$. \item the density $\pi_j$ is continuous and positive at $\theta_0$. \end{enumerate} \end{assumption}